agu3rra/agu3rra/README.md

 ..
 **Develops CICD friendly CLI tools** (in *Rust* and *Python*) to complement functionality of internal and vendor tools used in secure software development.
 These are placed at SAP's inner sourcing program to stimulate collaboration across different product areas.
 ..
 Owns **change management process** of the SAP Datasphere product (specifically the Data Intelligence portion).
-This involves centrally documenting the process from code change to product deployment and sharing it with development and management teams with the goal to help them get a **holistic view of the development/deployment cycle**.
+This involves centrally documenting the process from code change to product deployment and sharing it with development and management teams with the goal to provide **holistic view of the development/deployment cycle**.
 In addition, also responds to audit inquiries (internal and external).
 ..
 Develops project **Nimbus**, a **Python CLI** tool meant to be used both locally and on CICD pipelines to provide robustness in software release pipelines while recognizing **compliance scans** related to different subject areas can be **produced asynchronously**.
 The main goal is to provide development teams with a safe and secure development environment in a way that doesn't impact productivity and also recognizes **customization** needs on different teams and code bases.
 ..